-Oftentimes when we’re realizing a campaign is going viral, we can get caught up in the action.
-As a result, we don’t take the proper time to analyze what this means for the campaign, the brand, and how we can recreate it.
+Oftentimes when we realize a campaign is going viral, we can get caught up in the action.
+As a result, we don’t take the proper time to analyze what this means for the campaign, the brand, and how we can re-create it.

 Let’s dive into all of those elements by defining what viral marketing is, how brands have mastered it before, and how you can apply it to your own marketing efforts and specifically link building.